 Chateau Montelena is most known for helping to place California wine on the map by defeating some of France’s top Chateaux with their Chardonnay at the famous 1973 Paris Tasting.
 However, the historic property itself, styled after an English Gothic castle, is worthy of global attention, as are their wines, which reflect the incredible terroir of the region.

-Insider Tip: While Chateau Montelena has always been known as a walk-in friendly winery, reservations are now required in accordance with state mandates.
+Insider Tip: While Chateau Montelena has always been known as a walk-in friendly winery, reservations are now required (except for select holidays).
 However, those wishing to pick-up a wine order without tasting can conveniently visit the drive-through pick-up area, which is open daily.

 1429 Tubbs Lane, Calistoga, CA 94515, (707) 942-5105